OysterKing/Final-Year-Project/README.md

 Updated the pcapReader class.
 It now reads the timestamps of the packets in the pcap file made by tcpdump and saves them in a list.

 24/10/15:
-The translator now writes the animation times to the XML file correctly.
+The translator now writes the animation times to the XML file correctly using the times given by pcapreader.
 Pcap reader now converts the timestamps to packet times.